marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/stack-layout-and-calling-conventions.rst

 .. function:: HOST_WIDE_INT TARGET_STACK_CLASH_PROTECTION_ALLOCA_PROBE_RANGE (void)

   Some targets have an ABI defined interval for which no probing needs to be done.
   When a probe does need to be done this same interval is used as the probe distance up when doing stack clash protection for alloca.
   On such targets this value can be set to override the default probing up interval.
   Define this variable to return nonzero if such a probe range is required or zero otherwise.
-Defining this hook also requires your functions which make use of alloca to have at least 8 byesof outgoing arguments.
+  Defining this hook also requires your functions which make use of alloca to have at least 8 byes of outgoing arguments.
 If this is not the case the stack will be corrupted.
   You need not define this macro if it would always have the value zero.

 .. _frame-registers: